back to top

 Clamp a plank in in the vise to mold it

-Planing in several passes until the molding is obtained on the wood.
+Plane in several passes to create the molding in the wood.

 Antique moulding plane iron and moulding